Home invasion suspect shot to death in west Houston apartment

-It happened in the 2500 block of Old Farm Road at an apartment some time around 5 a.m. in the Briarmeadow subdivision of west Houston.
+It happened in the 2500 block of Old Farm Road at an apartment some time around 5 a.m. in the Briarmeadow area of west Houston.

 Homicide Division investigators are on the scene of a shooting in an apartment complex at 2500 Old Farm Rd.
 One male died at the scene, and another male was transported to a hospital.
 CC1 #Hounews— Houston Police (@houstonpolice) June 14, 2020